mobius3/creme/README.md

 ## Running examples

-if you wish to build and run examples, you will need to clone this repository and also update its submodules.
+If you wish to build and run examples, you will need to clone this repository and also update its submodules.

 ```
 git clone git@github.com:mobius3/creme.git
-cd creme.git
+cd creme
 git submodule update --init
 ```